-By contrast, in order to generate a segment score, Tally Up proposes to cross-reference individuals' names against names and contribution histories in Commission disclosure reports, like in Advisory Opinions 1985-16 (Weiss) and 2004-24 (NGP), and would provide to its clients at least a partial list of the names and contact information of individuals linked with a segment score derived from the contribution histories of those same individuals.
-Even though a score does not necessarily reflect the contribution history of any given individual within a segment, a segment's score is partly a function of the contribution histories of individuals in the segment.
-Some individuals in the segment may be solicited because their past contributions factored into the segment's overall score.
+By contrast, in order to generate a segment score, Tally Up proposes to cross-reference the segment's overall score.
 Thus, because Tally Up's proposed use of contributor data would be used to solicit previous contributors, Tally Up's proposal "implicate[s] the privacy concerns at the heart of section 30111(a)(4),"28 and is therefore impermissible.

-This response constitutes an advisory opinion concerning the application of the Act and Commission regulations to the specific transactions or activities set forth in Tally Up's request.29 The Commission emphasizes that, if there is a change in any of the facts or assumptions presented, and such facts or assumptions are material to a conclusion presented in this advisory opinion, then Tally Up may not rely on that conclusion as support for its proposed transactions or activity.
-Any person involved in any specific transaction or activity which is indistinguishable in all its material aspects from the transaction or activity with respect to which this advisory

-26 Id. at 1-2, 4.
+Some individuals in the segment may be solicited because their past contributions factored into

+14 This response constitutes an advisory opinion concerning the application of the Act and

+Commission regulations to the specific transactions or activities set forth in Tally Up's request.

+The Commission emphasizes that, if there is a change in any of the facts or assumptions

+17 presented, and such facts or assumptions are material to a conclusion presented in this advisory